AngleProtocol/angle-docs/guides/app-guides/agEUR/bridge.md

 ## Bridge limits

-Angle's LayerZero implementation has a total and a hourly limit.
+Angle's bridge system implements total and hourly limits for the amounts that can be bridged to a chain.
 The total limits limit how much token can be held by the bridge contract on each chain.
 The hourly limits limit how much can be bridged to and from each chain.

-If the limits are reached, you won't receive agEUR in your wallet in the destination chain.
+If the limits are reached when processing a bridge transaction, you won't receive agEUR in your wallet in the destination chain.
 Instead, you will receive lz-agEUR tokens in your wallet that can be used to redeem canonical agEUR later, when the limits reset.
 Information on the current limits is displayed in the callout below the inputs.

 ![Bridge app page](/.gitbook/assets/bridge-limits-info.png)